JuliaPhysics/Measurements.jl/README.md

 using Measurements
 ```

-`Measurement` quantity can be defined with either one of the two following
+`Measurement` objects can be defined with either one of the two following
 constructors:

 ``` julia